Jrschellenberg/TeamTreeHouseProject12/README.md

 In order to begin using this application, Please login and authenticate using Googles OAuth V2.
 This is to ensure that no malicious api calls may be requested against my server, as I have rate limiting.
 Users may make up to 100 API requests every 15 minutes.
 However, May only make 5 requests using third party services, every 5 minutes.

 IMPORTANT NOTES:
-This project relies on a third party algorithm.
-However, upon developing, it appears this algorithm has some caveats.The algorithm has a bug where it will not calculate the route at times.
+This project used to rely on a third party algorithm.
+However, upon developing, it appears this algorithm had broke some caveats.The algorithm started bugging out and it would not calculate the route at times.

-As far as I can tell, at this moment, it appears to be from over using the algorithm.
-If this happens, you will have to wait for the limiting to pass. at this time, I have no plans to implement this algorithm, however, if it is requested.
-I may do it as another fun project!
+I ended up implementing my own algorithm within node for solving the TSP.
+With a lot and help from this repo https://github.com/trekhleb/javascript-algorithms

+This algorithm Can only handle up to roughly 11 stops for a given route, it appears to start bugging out after you go over around 11.
+I had ended up investing more time into this project than initially anticipated.
+Because of this I am having to leave the bugs for now as is.
+If someone likes this project and wishes to have it improved.
+Please contact me and I will let you know if at that time I have the time to invest.

 # Getting Started